Halocline

-In oceanography, a halocline (from Greek hals, halos 'salt' and klinein 'to slope') is a cline, a subtype of chemocline caused by a strong, vertical salinity gradient within a body of water.
-Because salinity (in concert with temperature) affects the density of seawater, it can play a role in its vertical stratification.
-Increasing salinity by one kg/m3 results in an increase of seawater density of around 0.7 kg/m3.
+A halocline (or salinity chemocline), from the Greek words hals (salt) and klinein (to slope), refers to a layer within a body of water (water column) where there is a sharp change in salinity (salt concentration) with depth.

+Haloclines are typically found in oceans or large estuaries and it is a type of chemical stratification that is most commonly found in places where freshwater from rivers or melting ice, mixes with salty ocean water.

 Description

 In the midlatitudes, an excess of evaporation over precipitation leads to surface waters being saltier than deep waters.
 In such regions, the vertical stratification is due to surface waters being warmer than deep waters and the halocline is destabilizing.
 Such regions may be prone to salt fingering, a process which results in the preferential mixing of salinity.

+In these regions, the halocline is important in allowing for the formation of sea ice, and limiting the escape of carbon dioxide to the atmosphere.

 In certain high latitude regions (such as the Arctic Ocean, Bering Sea, and the Southern Ocean) the surface waters are actually colder than the deep waters and the halocline is responsible for maintaining water column stability, isolating the surface waters from the deep waters.
-In these regions, the halocline is important in allowing for the formation of sea ice, and limiting the escape of carbon dioxide to the atmosphere.

 Haloclines are also found in fjords, and poorly mixed estuaries where fresh water is deposited at the ocean surface.

 A halocline can be easily created and observed in a drinking glass or other clear vessel.
 If fresh water is slowly poured over a quantity of salt water, using a spoon held horizontally at water-level to prevent mixing, a hazy interface layer, the halocline, will soon be visible due to the varying index of refraction across the boundary.

 A halocline is most commonly confused with a thermocline – a thermocline is an area within a body of water that marks a drastic change in temperature.
 A halocline can coincide with a thermocline and form a pycnocline.

 Haloclines are common in water-filled limestone caves near the ocean.
 Less dense fresh water from the land forms a layer over salt water from the ocean.
 For underwater cave explorers, this can cause the optical illusion of air space in caverns.
 Passing through the halocline tends to stir up the layers.

-Graph

-In the graphical representation, three layers can be discerned: